ZachWatkins/zachwatkins.github.io/posts/github-arctic-code-vault/index.md

 date: 2022-11-4
 ---

-It’s old news but on February 2, 2020 (02/02/2020) Github preserved a snapshot of every active public repository.
+It’s old news, but on February 2, 2020 (02/02/2020) Github preserved a snapshot of every active public repository.
 This code was compressed as individual TAR files, QR-encoded, and then preserved in film.
 They believe the preservation process will allow the code to be preserved in this state for 1,000 years.

 ---